A numerical method for the fractional Zakharov-Kuznetsov equation: Numerical Experiments

 representing a localized wave packet that propagates with constant velocity $c$ while maintaining its shape due to the precise balance between nonlinear steepening and dispersive spreading.
 We consider a solitary wave with amplitude parameter $c=1$ propagating along the x-axis ($\theta=0$) over the time interval $t\in[0,10]$ on the spatial domain $\Omega = [-20\pi, 20\pi]^2$.

-The spatial discretization employs the FSG method \eqref{fsg:fZK} with resolutions ranging from $N=16$ to $N=256$ grid points in each spatial direction.
+The spatial discretization employs the FSG method \eqref{fsg:fZK} with Fourier cutoffs ranging from $N=16$ to $N=256$ in each spatial direction.
 The time integration utilizes the fourth-order integrating factor Runge-Kutta (IFRK4) method \eqref{eq:rk4_update}, with the time step chosen as $\Delta t = 1/(N\|u_0\|_{L^{\infty}(\Omega)})$ to maintain numerical stability while ensuring that temporal errors remain subordinate to spatial discretization errors.

-The numerical results presented in Figure \ref{fig:solitary_wave} and Table \ref{tab:convergence} provide comprehensive validation of the theoretical properties established throughout the paper.
+The numerical results presented in Figure \ref{fig:solitary_wave} and Table \ref{tab:convergence} validate the spatial accuracy of the method in the classical case $\alpha=2$.
+Since the solitary wave is a whole-space solution, the computation on the large periodic box $\Omega=[-20\pi,20\pi]^2$ is a large-period approximation.
+For sufficiently large \(N\), the numerical solution accurately captures the wave profile at \(T=10\), and the errors exhibit the rapid decay expected from Fourier approximation of smooth localized data.
 The cross-sectional view in Figure \ref{fig:solitary_wave}(a) demonstrates the exact preservation of the solitary wave structure during propagation, with the numerical solution at $T=10$ showing that the approximate solution matches the exact solution.
 The two-dimensional visualizations in Figures \ref{fig:solitary_wave}(b) and \ref{fig:solitary_wave}(c) further confirm the method's accuracy in capturing the spatial structure of the solitary wave.
 Figure \ref{fig:solitary_wave}(d) verifies the spectral convergence of the scheme.
 The error evolution in Table \ref{tab:convergence} exhibits the exponential convergence of spectral methods, with the $L^2$ error decreasing from $\mathcal{O}(10^{1})$ at $N=16$ to $\mathcal{O}(10^{-8})$ at $N=256$.

+The figure \ref{fig:cons} demonstrates that for the classical case $(\alpha=2)$ where exact solitary wave solutions exist, the FSG method \eqref{fsg:fZK} preserves the fundamental invariants \eqref{convquant} with exceptional precision over extended time evolution $(T=1000)$.
+The relative conservation errors at final time remain within $\mathcal{O}(10^{-14})$ for mass, $\mathcal{O}(10^{-08})$ for momentum, and $\mathcal{O}(10^{-08})$ for Hamiltonian energy, validating both the theoretical conservation properties and numerical implementation accuracy.